 Is Ham a Safe Food for Dogs To Eat?

 Picture this: It's a big holiday meal, with a big holiday ham, and you're sharing feelings of gratitude and joy with all your family and friends.
 Do your four-legged canine friends get a piece too?
-We had a vet sound off on scenarios where ham may or may not be a good snack for your dog.
+We had a vet sound off on scenarios where ham may or may not be safe for your dog.

 So, is ham good or bad for dogs?
 It has protein, which is an important part of a dog's healthy nutrition.